nccurry/openshift-kvm-lab/README.md

 # OpenShift KVM Lab

-This repository is used to get an OpenShift lab running quickly on a laptop with enough horsepower to support a small 4 node cluster via Ansible.
+This repository is used to get an OpenShift lab running quickly on a fedora machine with enough horsepower to support a small 4 node cluster via Ansible.
 My laptop has ~20GB of RAM and that is sufficient to run this with the defaults.
 Since I am currently using Fedora 27, that is what this is written to run on, YMMV.

 ## Install Prerequisites